 Available 24 hours a day, seven days a week, any person can go to the Bristol Police Department, speak with the staff on duty, and immediately get connected to treatment support and services.
 East Bay Community Action Program will facilitate connections to area community-based treatment support and services through its East Bay Recovery Center.

 Safe Stations are designed with the goal of connecting individuals to recovery at a time and place where they are ready to seek it.
 An individual recovering from an overdose and/or naloxone administration is almost never ready to seek recovery.
-Thus, while police officers are frequently a first line of defense for individuals experiencing an overdose, lice officers have very limited opportunities to engage with these individuals proactively around treatment.
+Thus, while police officers are frequently a first line of defense for individuals experiencing an overdose, police officers have very limited opportunities to engage with these individuals proactively around treatment.
 Safe Stations provide the space and time for these important connections.

 Safe Stations are also a flexible program to address any substance use disorder.
 While the current focus is on opioid overdoses, the landscape of substance use and addiction changes over time.
 Safe Stations can address current and future trends in substance use disorders, including polysubstance use.